HockeyJustin/UkAccidentStatistics/README.md

 Intermediate data will be output to files in `UkAccidentStatistics\src\AccidentProcessor\Resources\Intermediate` folder for visual analysis.

-I have made some assumptions and generalisations (for example - I have only looked at the first two vehicles involved in the accidents and haven't excluded bank holidays from IsDateTimeInCommuterHours() checks to ensure checking other years will be consisten).
-The stats include both carriageways, though a crash on the opposite carriageway regularly causes a tailback on my side due to rubber-neckers.
+I have made some assumptions and generalisations.
+For example, I have only looked at the first two vehicles involved in the accidents assuming these to be the initial cause.
+I haven't excluded bank holidays from IsDateTimeInCommuterHours() checks to ensure checking other years will be consistent (no accidental bug generation).
+The stats include both carriageways, though a crash on the opposite carriageway regularly causes a tailback on my side due to rubber-neckers, so would still lead to a slightly longer commute.

 There is a file with some 'Constants' that you can tweak if you are not happy with my assumptions.